Today we are pleased to share the childhood money memories of Lynn Demmons, CFO and Co-Founder of the Swing into Their Dreams Foundation.

 Leslie: If you could only teach a child one money habit, what would it be and why?

 Lynn: The number one money habit I would teach is discipline.
 Many do not think discipline is relevant when discussing money; however, I believe it is the cornerstone of financial success.
-Through the good times, bad times, happy and sad times, discipline is one thing that continues to hold true.
+Through good, bad, happy and sad times, discipline is one thing that continues to hold true.
 Making the right decisions financially allows you to shape perspectives in all spheres of society.
 Discipline supports your ability to make the right decision in the spur of the moment when the “shiny object syndrome” gets in the way.

 Leslie: When should kids start learning about money?